airton/video-destacado/readme.txt

 = You can seugerir modifications and ideas for this plugin? =

-Sure you can, go to this link [Featured Video] (http://www.vancindesign.com.br/contatos.php)
+Sure you can, go to this link [Featured Video] (http://www.airtonvancin.com/contatos.php)

 == Upgrade Notice ==

+= 1.6.0 =
+Cosmetic changes

 = 1.0 =
 add page settings